-- The context of required approvals and consents and the statutory application of these post-EES. - Any existing or proposed environmental management system to be adopted. - Organisational responsibilities and accountabilities for environmental management. - A register of environmental risks associated with the project which is to be maintained during project implementation (including matters identified in preceding sections in these directions as well as other pertinent risks). - The environmental management measures proposed in the EES to address specific issues, including commitments to mitigate adverse effects and enhance environmental outcomes. - Arrangements for management of and access to baseline and monitoring data, to ensure the transparency and accountability of environmental management and to contribute to the improvement of environmental knowledge. - The proposed objectives, indicators and monitoring requirements for managing (at least): - biodiversity (including MNES) values on and near the project site; - biodiversity (including MNES) offsets to be established and managed offsite; - noise, vibration, and emissions to air, including dust and greenhouse gases; - public health and safety; - potential impacts on downstream surface water and groundwater beneficial uses and sensitive receivers; - monitoring of water quality and water table level; - ongoing protection of relevant cultural heritage values; - groundwater and surface water functions, including behaviour and quality, stormwater runoff, erosion and sediment control, and flood risk; - solid and liquid waste, including recycling and handling of potentially hazardous or contaminated waste, potential acid sulfate soils (PASS), radioactive material and other excavated spoil;

-- Aboriginal and cultural heritage values;

-- traffic during construction, including managing temporary disruption and changed accessibility;

-- disruption of and hazard to the existing infrastructure;

-- social impacts;

-- land use;
+- The context of required approvals and consents. - Any existing or proposed environmental management system to be adopted. - Organisational responsibilities and accountabilities for environmental management. - A register of environmental risks associated with the project which is to be maintained during project implementation (including matters identified in preceding sections in these directions as well as other pertinent risks). - The environmental management measures proposed in the EES to address specific issues, including commitments to mitigate adverse effects and enhance environmental outcomes. - Arrangements for management of and access to baseline and monitoring data, to ensure the transparency and accountability of environmental management and to contribute to the improvement of environmental knowledge. - The proposed objectives, indicators and monitoring requirements for managing (at least): - biodiversity (including MNES) values on and near the project site; - biodiversity (including MNES) offsets to be established and managed offsite; - noise, vibration, and emissions to air, including dust and greenhouse gases; - public health and safety; - potential impacts on downstream surface water and groundwater beneficial uses and sensitive receivers; - monitoring of water quality and water table level; - ongoing protection of relevant cultural heritage values; - groundwater and surface water functions, behaviour and quality, and stormwater runoff; - solid and liquid waste, including recycling and handling of potentially hazardous or contaminated waste, potential acid sulfate soils (PASS), radioactive material and other excavated spoil; - Aboriginal and cultural heritage values; - traffic during construction, including managing temporary disruption and changed accessibility; - disruption of and hazard to the existing infrastructure; - social impacts; - land use;

 - landscape and visual values;

 - landform and slope stability;

 - traffic and road management measures;

 - site rehabilitation, including handling of topsoil, overburden, tailings and mining by-products

-- emergency management.
+- emergency management; and

+- rehabilitation.